mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 Most of the Shopify subscription apps didn't support digital products.
 The few that did would only work on a native Shopify store, which I [don't have](/tinypilot-redesign/#why-didnt-you-just-use-a-shopify-template).

 Sidenote: I _hate_ shopping for Shopify add-ons.
 Very few of them offer open demos, so the only way to see what they do is by actually installing them into your store and giving them full access to all of your products and customer data.
-I'm not willing to do this, so I used my dummy store with no actual customer data, but a lot of the functionality doesn't work without a fully-populated store.
+I'm not willing to do this, so I used my dummy store with no actual customer data, but a lot of the functionality doesn't work without a fully populated store.
 And then, because the add-on has my real Shopify email address, I now get a ton of spam from apps I installed to a dummy store for an hour and then deleted.

 My options at this point are:

 1. Sell renewing subscriptions outside of Shopify entirely (e.g., with Paddle, LemonSqueezy, Stripe).
 1. Convert TinyPilot's purchase flow to a native Shopify store and then revisit Shopify's third-party subscription apps.

-(1) requires the dev team to build a lot of infrastructure to support an off-Shopify checkout and to make sure our support teams still can access customer information outside of Shopify.
+(1) requires the dev team to build a lot of infrastructure to support an off-Shopify checkout and to make sure our support teams can still access customer information outside of Shopify.

 (2) keeps everything consolidated in Shopify, but it's also a major project.
 The last time I asked someone for an estimate, they quoted me $20k for the conversion.
-It's something I'd like to do eventually because a native Shopify store would have lots of other benefits, but I don't have bandwidth to take it on right now.
+It's something I'd like to do eventually because a native Shopify store would have lots of other benefits, but I don't have the bandwidth to take it on right now.

 ## Making TinyPilot less configurable